If You Ask Me To

-"If You Ask Me To" is the debut single by American social media personality Charli D'Amelio.
+"If You Ask Me To" (stylised in all lowercase) is the debut single by American social media personality Charli D'Amelio.
 It was released in October 2022.
-It is a piano ballad about teenage heartbreak.
+It is a ballad about teenage heartbreak.
 She released a lyric and music video.
 The song was produced by Greg Keller, who also co-wrote the track with D'Amelio, Austin Sexton, Emi Secrest and Michael Schiavo.
 The music video was directed by Andrew Sandler.

+A remix of the song with Avedon was released on 25 August 2023.